 - A family – a camper van is a great option for a big family (bonus points – you can cook there!).
 If you are a family of 3-4 people without much luggage, a normal car would suffice.

 - travelers that don’t drive and are not fond of party buses – you should know that there are also trains in New Zealand.
-They don’t go everywhere of course, but they have a quite big coverage.
-Check Overlander and Transcoastal to see the routes.
-Another option is to go by public transport, but again, you will be limited by a certain route and you can’t stop on the way.
+They don’t go everywhere of course, but they have quite a lot of coverage.
+Check Transcoastal to see the routes.
+Another option is to go by public transport, but again, you will be limited to a certain route and you can’t stop on the way.

 - traveling on very, veeerrrry limited budget – having little money should not stop you from discovering New Zealand – you can either hitchhike (it is not illegal in the country) or cycle around the country.
 I know these options are for adventurous travelers, but it can definitely be done!

-New Zealand is an amazing country, it is the homeland to 4 million people and 60 million sheep.
+New Zealand is an amazing country, a homeland to 4 million people and 60 million sheep!

-I hope this post was useful in creating your ideal itinerary for your future New Zealand trip, I have covered a lot of useful tips that were given to me by the locals and tried to name all the prices.
+I hope this post was useful in creating your ideal itinerary for your future New Zealand trip.
+I have covered a lot of useful tips that were given to me by the locals and tried to list all the prices.

-If you are still hesitant whether or not you should visit New Zealand, DON’T BE!
-The nature is breathtaking, the country is like no other, and chances are it will become your favorite country!
+If you are still hesitant about whether or not you should visit New Zealand, DON’T BE!
+The natural beauty is breathtaking, the country is like no other, and chances are it will become your favorite country!

-Remember that I have many other articles about New Zealand including some detailed itineraries for each island with prices and recommendations, you can find them here.
+Remember that I have many other articles about New Zealand including some detailed itineraries for each island with prices and recommendations that you can find here.

-If you have any more questions, please let me know in the comments, I will be happy to answer!
+If you have any more questions, please let me know in the comments and I will be happy to answer!

 Pin it for later!